 Sometimes I get asked about the things I use to build, stay productive, or buy to pretend I’m being productive when I’m really just procrastinating (master procrastinator here).
 Here’s a list of all of my favorite stuff.

 • Raindrop: Drop all your bookmarks, references, and cool websites here, and you can view them anywhere.
-It’s free, comes with great tagging organization, and has a cool logo.
+It’s free and comes with great tagging organization.

 • DeepL: I should really study my Chinese, but DeepL is the only reason why I don’t.
 Translate screenshots, documents, and text more accurately than Google can.